code-423n4/2023-03-aragon-findings/data/SaeedAlipoor01988-Q.md

 ## Impact
 based on https://eips.ethereum.org/EIPS/eip-4824 document, A DAO MAY inherit the above interface above or it MAY create an external registration contract that is compliant with this EIP.
 The external registration contract MUST store the DAO’s primary address.

-in the DAO.sol.initialize function, first we make call to the _setDaoURI and then we make call to the __PermissionManager_init.
+in the DAO.sol.initialize function, first we make call to the _setDaoURI without initial owner or DAO address or set role for SET_METADATA_PERMISSION.

-as we see in the https://eips.ethereum.org/EIPS/eip-4824, in the initialize function, first we MUST set the initial owner or DAO address, and then make call to the _setDaoURI.
+as we see in the https://eips.ethereum.org/EIPS/eip-4824, in the initialize function, first we MUST set the initial owner or DAO address, and then make call to the _setDaoURI. in the aragon, first we should set role for SET_METADATA_PERMISSION.

 ## Tools Used
 manually